 The Friends volunteers voluntary labour can be measured in the thousands of hours.
 As well as major work, the Friends provide all the front-of-house staff and the core backstage crew.
 A working bee is held at least once a week on a Tuesday night at 7.30pm ( additional helpers always welcome).
 Extra working bees are held as required.
 The work done at these sessions can range from minor maintenance to a full scale pre-rig for an event.

-While not involved in managing the Opera House, the Friends work closely with the Manager and the Board to achieve what is needed with its priority being the preservation of the buidling and its retention as a full working theatre.
+While not involved in managing the Opera House, the Friends work closely with the Manager to achieve what is needed with its priority being the preservation of the buidling and its retention as a full working theatre.